peterbrittain/asciimatics/doc/source/intro.rst

 * Mouse input (terminal permitting)
 * Detecting and handling when the console resizes
 * Screen scraping

+In addition, it provides some simple, high-level APIs to provide more complex features including:

 * Anti-aliased ASCII line-drawing
-* Image to ASCII conversion
+* Image to ASCII conversion - including JPEG and GIF formats
-* Many animation effects
+* Many animation effects - e.g. sprites, particle systems, banners, etc.
+* Various widgets for text UIs - e.g. buttons, text boxes, radio buttons, etc.

 Currently this API has been proven to work on CentOS 6 & 7, Raspbian (i.e.
-Debian wheezy), Windows 7, 8 & 10 and OSX 10.11, though it should also
+Debian wheezy), Ubuntu 14.04, Windows 7, 8 & 10 and OSX 10.11, though it should
-work for any other platform with a working curses implementation.
+also work for any other platform that provides a working curses implementation.

 Installation